BbChip0103/sd-webui-facer/README.md

 <!-- ## API

-The CLIP Interrogator exposes a simple API to interact with the extension which is documented on the /docs page under /interrogator/* (using --api flag when starting the Web UI)
+The Facer exposes a simple API to interact with the extension which is documented on the /docs page under /facer/* (using --api flag when starting the Web UI)
-* /interrogator/models
+* /facer/models
-  * lists all available models for interrogation
+  * lists all available models for facer
-* /interrogator/prompt
+* /facer/get-landmarks-mask
-  * returns a prompt for the given image, model and mode
+  * returns a segmentation mask for the given image, model and mode
-* /interrogator/analyze
+* /facer/get-segmenattion-mask
-  * returns a list of words and their scores for the given image, model -->
+  * returns a segmentation mask for the given image, model and mode -->